 The journey was uneventful; there was a moderate northerly breeze, and the aeronaut attained a considerable altitude, so that he and his animals were in danger of frost-bite.
 Indeed, one of the animals suffered so severely from the effects of the cold that Lunardi skilfully descended low enough to drop it safely to earth, and then, throwing out ballast, once more ascended.
-He eventually came to earth near a Hertfordshire village about 30 miles to the north of London.
+He eventually came to earth near a Hertfordshire

+CHAPTER V

-CHAPTER V. The Father of British Aeronauts
+The Father of British Aeronauts